 What may be considered a DME here, can be very different from that which is allowed with Medicare, and can go as far as remodeling parts of the home to make things safer or simply possible.

-How do you get DME’s with Medicaid waivers and HBSC programs ?
+How do you get DME with Medicaid and state waivers, and HCBS programs ?

 – the doctor, or therapist, has to provide a medical justification letter, which states that the equipment is medically necessary